smaremanda/add-in-docs/outlook/read/extract-entity-strings-from-an-item.md

 ## Extracting addresses
 <a name="olowa15conagave_entitiesExtractingAddresses"> </a>

-When the user clicks the  **Get Addresses** button, the `myGetAddresses` event handler obtains an array of addresses from the[addresses](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any address was extracted.
+When the user clicks the  **Get Addresses** button, the `myGetAddresses` event handler obtains an array of addresses from the [addresses](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any address was extracted.
 Each extracted address is stored as a string in the array. `myGetAddresses` forms a local HTML string in `htmlText` to display the list of extracted addresses.
 The following is the related JavaScript code.

 ```